 This study shows that acupuncture is highly effective at relieving pelvic pain, but the points used are the ones typically avoided during pregnancy by traditional Chinese medicine.
 Be sure to consult with a qualified practitioner who will take all of the factors into account and come up with a personalized plan for you.

 Regular and gentle exercise during pregnancy has many benefits, including preparing the body for the stress of labor.
 Here are some specific pregnancy exercises and techniques that can be used to help bring balance to the pelvis, support round ligaments, and get baby in an optimal position.

-When the round ligament muscles are tight, you can feel the pulling in your pelvis and even down into your labia.
-The exercises linked to above will help to relieve excess pressure on the pelvis and alleviate the symptoms of lightning crotch triggered by stretching round ligaments.
+When round ligament muscles are tight, you can feel the pulling in your pelvis and even down into your labia.
+The exercises above help relieve excess pressure on the pelvis and alleviate symptoms of lightning crotch triggered by stretching round ligaments.

-Magnesium is necessary for proper nerve function and helps to prevent muscle cramping and sciatica pain that can cause pelvic pain during pregnancy.
-Some healthcare professionals believe that over 75% of the U.S. population is deficient in this important mineral.
+Magnesium is necessary for proper nerve function.
+It helps prevent muscle cramping and sciatica discomfort that can cause pelvic pain during pregnancy.
+Some healthcare professionals believe that over 75 percent of the U.S. population is deficient in this important mineral.
 Learn if you’re deficient here.
 And learn about the best magnesium supplement here.
-(Of course, you can always start with just boosting your intake of magnesium-rich foods!) (source)
+(Of course, you can always start with just boosting your intake of magnesium-rich foods!)

 Changing positions while sitting can help alleviate lightning crotch during pregnancy.
 It’s effective because it reduces the pressure on the cervix and supporting ligaments, which often cause the sharp pain.
 Shifting to a more comfortable position can also improve blood flow to the pelvic area and engage different muscles, which eases tension and pressure, offering relief.